Ceibwr Bay near Newport, Pembrokeshire

 Directions:

-Head east towards Cardigan through Newport, after passing the Golden Lion turn left down Feidr Pen y Bont, follow this road for some 3 miles - you will arrive at a T-junction, turn right - after another 3 miles you will see a sign post at a junction for Ceibwr - follow this.
+Head east towards Cardigan through Newport, after passing the Golden Lion and Llys Meddyg turn left down Feidr Pen y Bont, follow this road for some 3 miles - you will arrive at a T-junction, turn right - after another 3 miles you will see a sign post at a junction for Ceibwr - follow this.
 Some half a mile on is Ceibwr Bay.

 What3words